TIME: 7 p.m.

 At meetings members discuss the trips that happened the weekend before, talk about upcoming events, and sign-up for the upcoming cave trip.

 MUSG holds several vertical practices throughout each semester.
 They are on the rock wall at UREC.
 Students will be taught proper, safe techniques to rappel and climb rope that is used to negotiate pits underground.
 The gear is owned by the grotto, so no special equipment is needed for trainees.
 All you need to bring is a pair of gloves to protect your hands.

-In the spring semester MUSG hosts a weekend called the Spring Fling.
+Every Fall Semester MUSG hosts a weekend called the Fall Ball.
 It is usually held at a location a couple hours from Harrisonburg in an area with a lot of caving opportunities.
 The weekend involves camping Friday and Saturday nights with caving on Saturday, sometimes Sunday.
 MUSG always provides a free Saturday night meal for all members attending.

-In the fall semester MUSG hosts a weekend called the Fall Ball.
+Every Spring Semester MUSG hosts a weekend called the Spring Fling.
 It is usually held at a location a couple hours from Harrisonburg in an area with a lot of caving opportunities.
 The weekend involves camping Friday and Saturday nights with caving on Saturday, sometimes Sunday.
 MUSG always provides a free Saturday night meal for all members attending.

 Regional Caving Events